Kroger: 2010s

 On May 24, 2018, Kroger announced they were acquiring Home Chef for $200 million with an additional $500 million in incentives if certain targets are met by Home Chef.

 On June 13, 2018, Kroger Mid-Atlantic announced the Kroger branding will be leaving the Raleigh-Durham area by eliminating all 14 Kroger-branded stores, eight of which will transition to Harris Teeter (also owned by Kroger).
 One will become a Crunch Fitness and another will become a Food Lion.
 The fate for the remaining four stores is unclear.

 In July 2018, Kroger officials backed off a Net 90 payment plan to the produce industry.

 In October 2018, Kroger announced online wine delivery to 14 states in partnership with DRINKS.
 Customers can select assorted wines in 6-bottle or 12-bottle packs.

 On December 4, 2018, Kroger announced a deal to sell food inside drugstore Walgreens.
 Kroger Express will offer meal kits and other meal solutions.

 In the light of increased self-checkout usage via kiosk or smartphone app in 2019, Kroger is gradually shifting towards creating more self-checkout smartphone apps and lanes than cashier lanes.
 The company has been investing millions of dollars, in replacing many cashier stations with automation by 2023.
-As many other supermarkets (such as Walmart, Target, etc.) are also shifting towards automation, and displacing cashiers in the near future.
+As many other supermarkets (such as Walmart and Target) are also shifting towards automation, and displacing cashiers in the near future.

-In March 2019, Kroger announced it was expanding its service with robotics company, Nuro to Houston, Texas with Nuro's autonomous Priuses.
+In March 2019, Kroger announced it was expanding its service with robotics company Nuro to Houston, Texas, with Nuro's autonomous Priuses.

 In August 2019, Kroger began charging customers between $0.50 and $3.50 for receiving cash back while making purchases with debit cards.
 The new fees were first test marketed in March at Kansas area Dillons stores, a Kroger-owned supermarket chain, before the new fees were rolled out to other Kroger-owned supermarket banners in the rest of the nation.

 In September 2019, Kroger announced a partnership with the Plant Based Food Association (PFBA) to test a plant-based meat retail concept in 60 stores in Denver, and parts of Indiana and Illinois.

 In November 2019, Kroger unveiled an updated logo for their stores and company, with the '"Fresh For Everyone" tagline and the "Krojis".
 The company also announced an expansion of its online wine delivery program into Arizona.
 In partnership with DRINKS, the service is now available in 19 states plus Washington D.C.

 In December 2019, Kroger was named the second-largest grocer in the nation with $110 billion in 2016 sales.
-The same month, USA Today listed Kroger—and its brands—as the top supermarket (based on Google searches, Yelp data and 24/7 Tempo's research) in Alaska, Indiana, Kentucky, Mississippi, Ohio, Oregon, Tennessee, Virginia, Washington, and West Virginia.
+The same month, USA Today listed Kroger—and its brands—as the top supermarket (based on Google searches, Yelp data, and 24/7 Tempo's research) in Alaska, Indiana, Kentucky, Mississippi, Ohio, Oregon, Tennessee, Virginia, Washington, and West Virginia.